 Where can someone best have an authentic local experience in London?

 Getting away from Oxford Circus, Leicester Square and the area known as the West End is the best way to experience authentic London.
 Whichever borough you venture into, away from the city you will experience the London where locals live and work, run businesses, make homes and choose to spend their free time.

 London is a great city for families with plenty of museums and attractions, including Madam Tussauds, London Zoo and the Science Museum to name but a few on a huge list.
 There are many festivals and street events that welcome children and are great family events as well as child and family oriented shows and productions.
 However, there’s also an adult-only side to London with art galleries, sex shops and music gigs spread across the city.

-Describe the nightlife and best places to go.
+Describe the nightlife and best places to go in London.
 Best Dance clubs to kicking up your heels!